Narrating an audiobook: 7 things authors should know

 Most of all, acknowledgments shed light on the tremendous effort and sheer volume of people involved in the gestation and birth of a book.

-The thank-yous in my new book Wired for Music fill two-and-a-half pages.
-And I still didn’t fit everyone in:
+The thank-yous in my new book Wired for Music fill two-and-a-half pages—and I still didn’t fit everyone in:

 ACKNOWLEDGMENTS